git-djyk/git-djyk/README.md

 - Hi, I am @git-djyk
-- I am currently learning ... everything from scratch (npm and Node.js, GitHub, SourceTree, NextJS, React, React-DOM, Vercel, etc)
+- I am currently learning ... everything from scratch (npm and Node.js, GitHub, SourceTree, VSCode, NextJS, React, React-DOM, Vercel, NestJS, etc)
 - Experience: JavaScript and ECMA Script for decades
 - Progress: GitHub and SourceTree on PC are now successfully connected, ready to push/pull -- tested: clone from a repository, make branch, merge branches to main, commit with comment, push only to branch